neqbal/cryptonite_taskphase_noorain/TP1/PracticingPiping.md

 ### Explanation

-`/challenge/planet` is run and its stdin is hooked to a pipe.
-Next `>(/challenge/the)` is executed and its stdin is hooked to an named pipe.
-Next `tee` command is executed and its first argument is replaced with the named pipe.
-Next `/challenge/hack` is executed.\
+`/challenge/planet` is run and its stdin is hooked to a pipe. \ Next `>(/challenge/the)` is executed and its stdin is hooked to a named pipe. \
+Next `tee` command is executed and its first argument is replaced with the previously created named pipe. \
+Next `/challenge/hack` is executed.

-`tee` read stdout of `/challenge/hack` then wrote it to the named pipe and then stdout. \
+`tee` reads stdout of `/challenge/hack` then writes it to the named pipe and then stdout. \
 `/challenge/the` reads its input from the named pipe. \
 `/challenge/planet` reads its input from stdout where `tee` wrote earlier.